GT-ARC/opaca-core/doc/auth.md

 **Note** that the actual handling of the user credentials is done by the implementing Agent Container and not part of the OPACA API.
 It is advised to e.g. instantiate and cache a user-specific client for the upstream service the credentials are needed for and not to store them in the container itself.
 Similarly, the container-credentials are received in plain-text by the runtime platform and passed on to the agent-container, but are at no point stored or logged by the platform.

+If feasible, the Agent Container should test the credentials immediately when the `login` route is called.
+If this is not possible, the credentials (or an appropriately instantiated API client) may just be stored for later use.
+In case credentials have been tested but do not work, the container should return a **401** (unauthorized) status code.
+If container login is not supported, a **501** (not implemented) status code should be returned (this is the default behavior).

 ## Visualization